hporro/gdbPythonPlotting/README.md

-gdbPythonPlotting is a repository to show how to make plotting commands for gdb debbugging C++ applications, using gdb's python API (mostly to debug graphical apps), and Plotly shapes.
+gdbPythonPlotting is a repository to show how to make plotting commands for gdb debbugging C++ applications, using gdb's python API and Plotly shapes.

 ## Requirements